 Why This Matters

-Perception of health is an important part of people’s subjective well-being and is a common indicator of overall health status.
+Perception of health – how healthy they feel – is an important part of people’s subjective well-being and is a common indicator of overall health status.

 Measurement and Limitations